lfunderburk/automate-tech-post/README.md

 ## Using the fine-tuned model

-If you simply want to use the model I fine-tuned with the synthetic dataset, you can simply edit the content of the topic in
+If you simply want to use the model I fine-tuned with the synthetic dataset, you can open the notebook

 ```
-llm-automation/fine_tuned_automated_post.py
+noebooks/use_fine_tuned_model.ipynb
 ```

 The topic can be specified as follows:

 ```
-  topic = "This tutorial demonstrates how to build and train a simple deep learning model from scratch using Python and NumPy to classify handwritten digits from the MNIST dataset.
-The tutorial covers loading the dataset, preprocessing the data, creating a neural network architecture with a hidden layer, forward and backward propagation, and model optimization.
-The tutorial then goes on to evaluate the model's performance on the training and test sets.
-Suggestions for further optimization and potential ethical considerations are also provided. "
+  topic = "This blog post is a tutorial about using NumPy to solve static equilibrium problems in three-dimensional space.
+Readers will learn how to represent points, vectors, and moments with NumPy, find the normal of vectors, and use NumPy for matrix calculations.
+The tutorial covers the application of Newton's second law to simple examples of force vectors and introduces more complex cases involving reaction forces and moments.
+The post also discusses the use of NumPy functions in more varied problems, including kinetic problems and different dimensions."

 ```

+The `make_inference` function will then use this topic to generate a sample social media post.